 LIGHT OF THE WORLD - RETREAT/SMALL GROUPS

-Our upcoming retreat (October 9-12, 2020) has been postponed due to ongoing concerns about COVID-19.
+Our fall 2020 retreat has been postponed due to ongoing concerns about COVID-19.
 We'll be sure to post any updates regarding a new schedule in our Sunday bulletin.

 Testimony from a past retreat:

 I was in the first Light of the World retreat in November of 2013.
 I want to tell you about the experience and why you should consider being part of the next retreat.

 26 hours of religion.
 That’s what the Light of the World retreat is.
 26 hours of religion.
 But it’s more than that.
 It’s 26 hours of fellow parishioners sharing stories of how God has touched their lives.
 It’s talking, and listening, and praying, and eating, and sharing, and more eating and celebrating our lives in Christ.

 Imagine this: A Friday night and 36 strangers gathered in a church hall, not quite certain why they were there.
 Looking around, seeing familiar faces but not knowing names.
 The next day, 36 acquaintances gather to continue their spiritual journey.
 On Sunday, 36 friends meet to praise and worship and by Monday night 36 brothers and sisters in communion with Christ finish the retreat, ready to go out to their everyday world but with a renewed and strengthened faith.
 From stranger to acquaintance to friend -- that is the transformation possible during the retreat.

 The message of the Light of the World Retreat is simple.

 I hope you will consider participating in the upcoming retreat, you will not regret it.